Role of Tribal Housing

 As the designated entity to receive HUD funds, there are several reporting requirements that grantee must comply with.

 Indian Housing Plan (IHP) - The Indian Housing Plan portion of the combined IHP/APR form is required to be submitted to your local ONAP office 75 days prior to the beginning of the grantee’s program year start.
-Combined form.
+HUD-52737.

 Annual Performance Report (APR) - The Annual Performance Report portion of the combined IHP/APR form is required to be submitted to your local ONAP office no later than 90 days after your program year end.
-Combined form.
+HUD-52737.

 Fiscal Audit.
 Your organization’s fiscal audit is required to be submitted to the Federal Audit Clearinghouse no later than nine months after fiscal year end.
 It is recommended a copy also be sent to your local ONAP office.